 Damian Tambini (Panel Member) is Associate Professor at the London School of Economics.
 From 2002 to 2006 he was Head of the Programme in Comparative Media Law and Policy at Oxford University.
 He is the author of numerous peer-reviewed articles on media and telecommunications policy, co-author of Codifying Cyberspace: Self-regulation of Converging Media (2008) and co-editor of Cyberdemocracy (1998) and Citizenship, Markets, and the State (2000).

-Aidan White (Panel Member) is Director of the Ethical Journalism Network.
+Aidan White (Panel Member) is Honorary President and Founder of the Ethical Journalism Network.
 He has previously worked as a journalist for newspapers including the Guardian and theBirmingham Post and Mail.
 He served as General Secretary of the International Federation of Journalists for 24 years.
 In that time, he helped create the world’s largest organisation of journalists, with members in 126 countries.
-He is also Chair of Internews and a trustee of Statewatch.